rinta-git/my-interview-prep/README.md

 • Explain the purpose of the data- attributes.

 It is for storing custom data in semantic html elements.
 It follows a syntax data-*.
-The data can be accessed inside js using dataset rpoperty.
+The data can be accessed inside js using dataset property.
 Also, can be used in css.
 Eg;
 ```
 <article